How Benjamin Franklin laid groundwork for the US dollar by foiling early counterfeiters

 People are also reading…

-The intent was to learn more about the materials used by Franklin and his network of affiliated printers and how they served to distinguish their bills from cheaper copies, said lead author Khachatur Manukyan, a Notre Dame associate professor of physics.
+The intent, said lead author Khachatur Manukyan, a Notre Dame associate professor of physics, was to learn more about the materials used by Franklin and his network of affiliated printers and how they served to distinguish their bills from cheaper copies.

-“The goal was to decode what type of material they used,” Manukyan said.
-“And then we found some very interesting differences between this money and other printers.”
+"The goal was to decode what type of material they used," Manukyan said in an interview.
+"And then we found some very interesting differences between this money and other printers."

 The researchers examined Franklin's penchant for including watermarks, tiny indigo-dyed threads and "fillers" of special crystal in printed bills to create barriers to copycats.
 The paper also highlights Franklin's use of "nature printing," a technique by which he transferred the detailed vein patterns of tree leaves to printing plates.